-The chance to own the new Lagoon 40 ready for the 2019 season.
+The chance to own a new Lagoon 40 ready for next season, This particular boat is due from the factory July 2019 .
 This beautiful new design is already proving popular and with build slots filling up fast, this is a rare opportunity to own the latest in the Lagoon range.
 With an elevated helm, this fabulous vessel features a new open plan cockpit like that found on the popular Lagoon 42.
 Performance is enhanced with a tall rig and lighter subcomponents and the interior boasts generous sized cabins with semi-island beds.
 A self-tacking jib, shorter boom and optimised weight distribution makes manoeuvring simple, even when shorthanded.
 Please contact Ancasta for further information on +44 (0)1326 211 007.

 Please contact at +44 (0)1326 211007